|Personal data||Any information related to a living person, that could be used to directly or indirectly identify that person.|

 Special category data is personal data which is more sensitive, and so needs more protection.
 This could be:

 |Data controller||An organisation or individual that determines why personal data is been collected and is responsible for the security of that data.|

 |Data processor||A contractor, organisation or individual (not an employee) who uses personal data on behalf of the data controller.|

 |Data processing||Any action taken with personal data.
 This includes the collection, use, disclosure, destruction and holding of data.|

 |Data subject||A living person who the personal data is about.|

 |Data protection officer||The role of the data protection officer is to make sure that the organisation processes personal data in compliance with data protection law.|

 |Consent||A freely given choice about how personal data is used in an organisation (for example, opting in to marketing emails).|

-North Yorkshire County Council is a ‘data controller’ as defined by Article 4(7) of the General Data Protection Regulation (GDPR).
+North Yorkshire Council is a ‘data controller’ as defined by Article 4(7) of the UK General Data Protection Regulation (UK GDPR).
 This means that we have a duty of care towards the personal data that we collect and use.

-We have appointed Veritau Ltd to be our data protection officer.
+The council has appointed Veritau to be its data protection officer.
 Their contact details are: